jukkagrao/foonk/README.md

-Foonk
+## Foonk

-An streaming media server based on akka streams.
+A streaming media server based on akka-streams.

-Currently it's tested with mp3 and libshout.
+### Configuration

+All settings currently here:
+`src/main/resources/aplication.conf`

+For connecting a source client (based on libshout) it uses port + 1.
+(On this port running a proxy for ICE protocol handling)

+### Building

+Just run `sbt assembly` command to create executable jar file.